cytomining/copairs/README.md

 ### Getting valid pairs from a multilabel column

 For eficiency reasons, you may not want to have duplicated rows.
-You can group all the labels in a single row and use `SamplerMultilabel` to find the corresponding pairs:
+You can group all the labels in a single row and use `MatcherMultilabel` to find the corresponding pairs:

 ```python